 Implementing the Active Lives Survey proved to be straightforward.
 Mrs Gill shared that the practical steps were simple, which was a key factor in its success.
 The school opted to use technology already on hand, stating, "The survey was conducted using iPads during lesson time, taking only a couple of minutes per child."
 This made the process quick and seamless, easily fitting into the school's schedule without causing major disruption.

 A crucial takeaway from their experience was the value of having an adult present during the survey.
 Mrs Gill stated, "All the questions were fine for the children (year 1 and 2 students) to answer but I felt it was better to have an adult present."
-This approach transformed the survey from a simple data-gathering exercise into an opportunity for genuine interaction, allowing for "valuable, on-the-spot conversations about why children felt the way they did."
+This approach transformed the survey from a simple data-gathering exercise into an opportunity for genuine interaction, allowing for "valuable, on-the-spot conversations about why children felt the way they did.".
+This is another demonstration of how empowering young people to use their voice can help to increase participation in and enjoyment of the session.
+Youth voice is key in physical activity.

 The People: Engaging the Whole School Community